-In a skin prick test, a small amount of the allergen is rubbed on the skin of the back or forearm and the skin is gently pricked to get the allergen under the skin.
-An allergist will probably do multiple such tests at the same time using some of the most common allergens in your area.
-They will watch for a reaction in the form of a raised, red, itchy welt at the test site to find out what you are allergic to.
+In a skin prick test, a small amount of allergen is rubbed on the skin of the back or forearm.
+The skin is gently pricked to get the allergen under the skin.
+An allergist will probably do multiple such tests at the same time using some common allergens in your area.
+Any reaction, like a raised, red, itchy welt at the test site, will determine what you are allergic to.
 If none of the tested allergens cause a reaction, then they may repeat the test with other allergens.

 Another way to test for allergens is with a blood test, such as the RAST (Radioallergosorbent Test) or ImmunoCAP test.
 These tests measure the level of specific antibodies in the blood that are produced in response to an allergen.
 Blood tests are actually less accurate than skin tests, but they are sometimes used with people who cannot take a skin test because of certain medications.
 They can also confirm the results of an ambiguous skin test.

 Sometimes an allergy test turns up negative, yet you still have congestion, sneezing, and a runny nose.
 An allergist might check you for sensitivity to less-common allergens, but if those also turn up negative it’s possible you have a condition known as non-allergenic rhinitis.